Seven Ways to Avoid Drunk Driving and Get Home SafelyUpdated Dec. 25, 2020

 Choose a designated driver

 When you are going to a party or are out drinking with friends, choose a designated driver who will take their car and avoid drinking alcohol.
 It is important to select a driver before anybody starts drinking, otherwise there may be nobody left who is not already alcohol-impaired.
 Designated drivers are a great way to avoid drunk driving collisions.
 You can develop a system whereby everybody in your friendship group takes turns to be the designated driver.
 That way, everybody must share in the responsibility and nobody will miss out on the fun altogether.
-At any rate, designated drivers get to benefit from being sober and not suffering with a hangover; they often have more fun than the people around them who are drinking!
+At any rate, designated drivers get to benefit from being sober and not suffering from a hangover; they often have more fun than the people around them who are drinking!